ClydeDz/chrome-extension-template/README.md

 ## What does this include?
 ### Override Chrome's new tab
 This extension will automatically override the new tab page.
+A single extension is limited to overriding only one of the three possible pages.

 ```json
 "chrome_url_overrides" : {